ShyFidelity/shifi/README.md

 # ShyFidelity React Portfolio

-First time working with react and so far really enjoy the process and all the different possibilities.
-Consider this a stepping stone for future projects.
-Really looking forward to animating and making extremely clean UI.
+First time working with react and had fun making a portfolio that was an ironic play on an infomercial.
 Design choices and poor pixel quality in background were intentional and referencing early "geocities" era kinds of websites.
+This progress is still in progress and a fun pratice with design.

 ## Deployed link
  https://shyfidelity.github.io/shifi/